ISKCON: Background

-ISKCON devotees follow a disciplic line of Gaudiya Vaishnavas and are the largest branch of Gaudiya Vaishnavism.
+The Gaudiya Vaishnava tradition accepted the existing tradition of hereditary Brahmin kula gurus.
+The Hari-bhakti-vilasa and Bhakti Rasamrita Sindhu of the Vrindavan goswamis approved of householder gurus and dissallowed ascetics to take disciples.
+The Gaudiya tradition rejected the Brahmin-only Dashanami sannyasa tradition of Chaitanya and his predecessors; unlike the saffron robes of the Shankarites Gaudiya renunciates (of any caste) wore white (a practice called bhekh) and were called babajis.
+Despite concessions of Krishna bhakti to lower castes, Gaudiya Vaishnavism remained in Brahmanical control and preserved the social status quo.

 Sri Chaitanya Mahaprabhu, His life and Precepts, the book sent by Bhaktivinoda to Western scholars in 1896.

 In the 19th century, the leading castes in Bengal included the Kulīna Brāhmanas who served as priests and teachers and Kulīna Kāyasthas who served as writers and scribes.
 Below them were Non-Kulīna Brahmanas who were landowners and entrepreneurs and non-Kulīna Kāyasthas, who achieved great economic success under British rule and were subject to Westernization.
 The Westernized non-Kulīna Brāhmanas and Kāyasthas were attracted to Western philosophies but viewed Gaudiya Vaishnavism with distaste as idol-worshipping superstition.
 Bhaktivinoda Thakur (born Kedarnath Dutt), a Westernized Gaudiya Vaishnava Kayastha, developed a rigorous intellectual interest in Gaudiya religious literature and began a personal mission to publish its texts and promote its teachings.
 Bhaktivinoda oriented his philosophies to a Westernized Bengali Hindu audience, arguing that Gaudiya Vaishnavism is a sophisticated universal religion in contrast to the hereditary caste-based nature of orthodox Brahmanism.
 Bhaktivinoda was a vocal opponent of Vaiṣṇava Sahajiyā (which had increased in popularity by the 19th century), "rediscovered" the "lost" birthplace of Caitanya, and deemphasized the external exhibition of caste.
-He also attemped to spread Caitanyite teachings among the Western world by sending texts to foreign universities.
+He also attempted to spread Caitanyite teachings among the Western world by sending texts to foreign universities.
+Bhaktivinoda utilised contemporary 19th-century scholarly methods (adhunika vada) to critically analyse Gaudiya Vaishnavism.
+He developed innovative theological principles such as his categorisation of spiritual seekers based on their intellectual capacity and his division of religious knowledge into phenomenal knowledge (which he considered subject to logical scrutiny) and transcendental knowledge (which he considered inscrutible).

-Bhaktivinoda was succeeded by his son Bhaktisiddhanta Sarasvati (born Bimala Prasad Dutt), who continued his father's mission and extended its views on social equality.
-In contrast to his father deemphasis on caste, Bhaktisiddhanta Saraswati allowed any devotee who exhibited the proper characteristics to consider themselves a brahmin (brāhmaṇa) and adorn the corresponding appearance, challenging the existing system of hereditary Gauḍīya Vaiṣṇava temple priests.
-Bhaktisiddhanta created the Gaudiya Math (Gauḍīya Maṭha), the first formal organisation of Vaiṣṇava sādhus/sannyāsīs.
-Prior to Bhaktivedanta, the Gaudiya Math had sent individuals to the West to convert foreigners to very little success.
-The Gaudiya Math split into several organisations after Bhaktisiddhanta's death as Bhaktisiddhanta's disciples struggled for power.